Spectral properties of substitutions on compact alphabets: Substitutions on compact alphabets

 and call $X_\sub$ the \emph{subshift} associated with $\sub$ \cite{MRW:compact}. \end{definition}

-The following definition is the natural generalisation of primitivity to infinite alphabets, adapted from the work of Durand, Ormes and Petite \cite{DOP:self-induced}; see also Frank and Sadun \cite{PFS:fusion-ILC} and Queff\'{e}lec \cite{Queffelec}. \begin{definition} Let $\sub \colon \A \to \A^+$ be a substitution.
-We say $\sub$ is \emph{primitive} if, for every open set $U \subset \A$, there exists a $p=p(U) \geq 0$ such that for all $a \in \A$, some letter of $\sub^{p}(a)$ is in $U$. \end{definition}
+We note that, in the previous definition, we have to take the closure to form ${\mc L}^{n}(\sub)$, which is automatically satisfied for finite alphabets.
+Next, we present the generalisation of the notion of a primitive substitution in the infinite alphabet setting.
+The following definition is equivalent to that in the work of Durand, Ormes and Petite \cite{DOP:self-induced}; see also Frank and Sadun \cite{PFS:fusion-ILC} and Queff\'{e}lec \cite{Queffelec}.
+Let $\sub \colon \A \to \A^+$ be a substitution.
+We say $\sub$ is \emph{primitive} if, for every non-empty open set $U \subset \A$, there exists a $p=p(U) \geqslant 0$ such that for all $a \in \A$, some letter of $\sub^{p}(a)$ is in $U$.
+A substitution $\sub$ is called \emph{irreducible} if it cannot be restricted to a strictly smaller closed non-empty subalphabet of $\A$.
+Primitivity implies irreducibility \cite{MRW:compact}, which is consistent with results in the finite-dimensional setting.

-Let $E=C(\mathcal{A})$ be the Banach space of real-valued continuous functions over $\mathcal{A}$ equipped with the sup-norm.
-The analogue of the transpose of the substitution matrix in the finite alphabet setting is the operator $M\colon E\to E$ given by $Mf(a)=\sum_{b\in\varrho(a)}f(b)$.
-Note that $M$ is a bounded and positive operator on $E$, but is no longer necessarily a compact operator.
+Let $E=C(\A)$ be the Banach space of real-valued continuous functions over $\A$ equipped with the sup-norm.
+The analogue of the transpose of the substitution matrix in the finite alphabet setting is the operator $M\colon E\to E$ given by $Mf(a)=\sum_{b\triangleleft\sub(a)}f(b)$, where the indexing $b\triangleleft\sub(a)$ is taken to include multiplicities.
+Note that $M$ is a bounded and positive operator on $E$, but in the most interesting cases it is a non-compact operator; see \cite{MRW:compact}.

+Nevertheless weaker properties give rise to similar spectral consequences.
+An operator $T\colon E\to E$ with spectral radius $r(T)=1$ is called \begin{enumerate} \item \emph{quasi-compact} if there is a compact operator $K$ and a natural number $n$ such that $\|T^n-K\|<1$; \item \emph{strongly power convergent} if \(T^n f\) converges for all \(f \in E\) with respect to the norm on \(E\) (i.e., converges uniformly to a continuous function on \(\A\)).
+Equivalently, \(T^n \to P\) to some bounded operator \(P\) in the strong operator topology; \item \emph{mean ergodic} if the Ces\`{a}ro average \(A_n(f) \coloneqq \frac{1}{n}\sum_{j=0}^{n-1} T^jf\) converges for each \(f \in E\).
+Equivalently, \(A_n \to P\) to some bounded operator \(P\) in the strong operator topology. \end{enumerate} Primitivity and quasi-compactness imply strong power convergence, and strong power convergence implies mean ergodicity.
+A function $0\neq \ell\in C(\A)$ is called a \emph{natural length function} if $\ell\geqslant 0$, and $M\ell(a)=\lambda\ell(a)$ for each $a\in\A$ where $\lambda\geqslant 0$.
+We note that necessarily \(\lambda = r > 1\) when \(\sub\) is irreducible \cite[Thm.~4.26, Prop.~4.27]{MRW:compact}.